EloisaElias/Elo_portfolio/README.md

 ###02_CTR
     Summary: Click through rate methodology and t-test function
-    Goal:

   	Tradeoffs:
-    	- Advantages:
-  		- Downside:
-  		- Solution:
+    	- Advantages: The purpose of click-through rates is to measure the ratio of clicks to impressions of an online ad or email marketing campaign.

-  	Dataset:
+  	Dataset: NYT dataset
-  	Related Programs:

-  	The fun part: Using a NYT dataset
+  	The fun part: T-tests

 ###01_Classes
   	Summary: Encapsulation programs